 It was true and I already loved Lucas more than I could have possibly imagined but one day he would die and I could not bare that thought.
 What Joe didn’t know was that I had already enlisted another friend to call the pet store and inquire about their return policy.
 Lucas had sat in my lap as Jennifer dialed the number.
 We both listened intently as she spoke to the owner and explained the circumstances of Henry’s untimely death and my fragile state of mind.

 The store owner reluctantly agreed to take Lucas back.
 We planned to meet around noon after my morning acupuncture appointment.
-I hadn’t seen my acupuncturist since the days immediately following Henry’s death.
+I hadn’t been to acupuncture since the days immediately following Henry’s death.
 I had embarrassed myself hysterically wailing in the room.
 Amir, my acupuncuturist, had been so kind and comforting even holding my hands as I struggled to stop sobbing.

 When I left for the acupuncture office that morning, Lucas had followed me to the front door.
 He looked at me expectantly.
 In the last thirty-six hours, we hadn’t been apart.
 I felt guilty as I looked down at his soulful eyes knowing that when I returned, we would take a one-way trip to the pet store.